-Given an already crowded curriculum and growing pressure to provide quantifiable evidence of student mastery of the standard subjects of history, literature, math, and science, teachers may question the suitability of adding philosophy to the curriculum.
+Those favoring adding philosophy to K-12 school programs face the challenges of an already crowded curriculum and growing pressure to provide quantifiable evidence of student mastery of the standard subjects of history, literature, math, and science.
 Where is time to be found for the give-and-take of philosophical discussions?
-Adding philosophy to the mix, they might object, only makes matters worse.
-Not only is it yet another subject, it is one that is unfamiliar to most teachers, and they may fear that bringing in philosophy, with its continual questioning, will actually interfere with students’ mastery of the subjects already in the curriculum.
+Adding philosophy to the mix, doubters object, only makes matters worse.
+Not only is it yet another subject, it is one that many teachers may find unsettling.
+They may fear that philosophy’s continual questioning will actually interfere with students’ mastery of the subjects already in the curriculum.
 Given the unsettling nature of much philosophical inquiry, they may feel vulnerable as teachers because they are not confident of their own answers to the questions posed.

-Adding to this problem is increasing pressure on teachers to demonstrate that their students are performing at satisfactory levels in the standard subjects.
+Adding to this problem is increasing pressure on teachers to demonstrate that their students are performing at satisfactory levels in already established subjects.
 Standardized tests are commonly used as the measure of student achievement.
 Marked by definitive, unambiguous questions and answers, these tests do not place a premium on philosophical reflection.
-Since student performance is typically linked to school funding, this is not something teachers can take lightly, however skeptical they might be about the educational value of preparing their students to perform well on standardized tests.
+Since student performance is typically linked to school funding, this is not something teachers can take lightly, however skeptical some of them might be about the educational value of preparing their students to perform well on standardized tests.

-In response, those who advocate bringing philosophy into the schools emphasize ways in which philosophy can enhance the entire educational experience of students.
-The aim is more than simply the introduction of one more subject in the schools.
-By inviting students to reflect on relationships among different areas of inquiry and to make sense of their educational experiences as a whole, philosophy can add to the meaningfulness of students’ education as a whole.
+In response, advocates of bringing philosophy into the schools such as Matthew Lipman and his colleague Ann Margaret Sharp have countered that the introduction of philosophy can enhance the entire educational experience of students.
+They urge that the aim is more than simply the introduction of one more subject in the schools.
+Philosophy, they insist, invites students to reflect on relationships among different areas of inquiry and to make sense of their educational experiences as a whole.
+This can add to the meaningfulness of students’ education as a whole.
 In addition, philosophy can make important contributions to another area of concern that cuts across the curriculum, critical thinking.

-In the mid-1960s, philosopher Matthew Lipman became dismayed at the low quality of argumentation employed by presumably well-educated citizens discussing the Vietnam war and society’s ills in general.
+In the mid-1960s, Matthew Lipman became dismayed at the low quality of argumentation employed by presumably well-educated citizens discussing the Vietnam war and society’s ills in general.
 Convinced that the teaching of logic should begin long before college, he tried to figure out a way to do this that would stimulate the interest of 10–11 year olds.
-Leaving Columbia University for Montclair State College, he launched his efforts with his first children’s novel, Harry Stottlemeier’s Discovery (1974).
+Leaving his secure position of teaching philosophy at Columbia University for an open ended one at Montclair State College, he undertook work on his first children’s novel, Harry Stottlemeier’s Discovery.
 Lipman’s concerns about the level of critical thinking in society in general, and the schools in particular, were not his alone.
 By the 1970s the hue and cry for teaching critical thinking in the schools was, if not clear, at least loud; and it has continued largely unabated to the present.